Skip to content

 About the Gallery

 Niru Ratnam opened in 2020.
 The program builds on Ratnam's academic and writing interests from the late 1990s onwards.
-The gallery represents ten artists with a mixture of established, mid-career and emerging artists whose work often interrogates the canon around ethnicity, gender, sexuality and class.
+The gallery represents sixteen artists with a mixture of established, mid-career and emerging artists whose work often interrogates the canon around ethnicity, gender, sexuality and class.
 They work across painting, film, installation, photography and sculpture.

-About the presentation
+About the Presentation

 Images